lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 When you start a Kafka Streams application, the library does a lot of "administrative" work for you.

-Things like checking that all input topics are there, checking joins are correctly co-partitioned (more on this later).
+Things like checking that all input topics are there, checking that joins are correctly co-partitioned (more on this later).

 Kafka Streams creates internal topics if needed, and starts a bunch of "admin"